philipturner/home-built-stm/README.md

 I imagine an experimental effort to really stretch how fast you can prepare a sample.
 Flash anneal an NaOH-etched tungsten wire, open the door to another chamber in 10 seconds, close the door in another 10 seconds while simultaneously putting the W tip into the holder.
 Coarse approach in 30 seconds with optical assist and reproducible capacitive sensing.
 Locate the first tripod in inverted mode in 60 seconds.
 Rip apart the C-Br bond with a 1 ms voltage pulse.
 Place a carbon dimer on the unpassivated W tip.
 Takes 110 seconds, you can make do with 10^-8 torr O2/H2O partial pressure.
 Unsure whether this is plausible, or just wishful thinking.
 Optical tip approach doesn't work when the chamber must be cryo-cooled, because the light reflecting from the chamber back to your eyes/CCD brings thermal energy with it.

 Instead of speaking in torr and distinct HV vs. UHV regimes, we should talk in acceptable half-lives of surfaces where carbon dimers will stick.
 Or of exposure time for the surface the tripods will stick to, if they have alcohol linkers (which necessitates a surface susceptible to oxidation).
 Half-life of 100 seconds, 10 hours, 1 day?
 Radioactive nucleus.

+## April 9, 2025

+The computer connected to the 3D printing station had an Intel CPU from 2023 and an RTX 4060 GPU.
+I couldn't install the Denford CNC software on it (required admin password and CD/DVD reader).
+I connected the monitor, keyboard, mouse, and CNC machine USB cable to an old Windows 7 machine on the floor.
+It had the proper CNC software installed.
+The software has built-in documentation about things like aligning the axes.

+[Image]

+_Manually jogging the machine to the 4 corners of the work volume._

+[Image]

+_Aligning a tool with a corner of the vice/jig._

+Now the machine works.
+Apparently, someone had fixed it up 2 years ago, and is preparing to have the machine removed.
+It doesn't like aluminum, at least the tool bits already in the lab.
+They "explode" when machining aluminum.
+The Z axis control has some issues.

+[Image, not yet uploaded]

+_CNC tool tips currently available the lab work site._

+The colorful tools are only good for PCB engraving.
+The tool currently loaded is a PCB-grade tool.

+Start out with wood.
+Use the thicker tools in the plastic casing (which appear to all have the same dimensions) are generic tools suitable for wood.
+The wood tools are an unspecified part model.
+We don't know the datasheet.
+Likely have to be measured with calipers.

+For aluminum or brass, order dedicated tool bits not yet in the lab.
+Tools made specifically for CNC machining aluminum.
+They should have as few flutes as possible.
+In addition, spares should be ordered.

+Don't machine fiberglass, the dust is toxic.